It has been estimated that approximately 1 in 4 adults has low total testosterone levels, especially those who are over 40 years of age.

 On top of that, people shouldn’t just take testosterone boosting supplements because they think they have low T levels.
 If you do feel the classic symptoms of low T such as excessive fatigue, poor performance at the gym and decreased sex drive then you should test your testosterone levels.

 The best way you can do that is by using a direct-to-consumer lab which can be ordered from DiscountedLabs.com.
-The Regular Testosterone Test is ideal for most people, but if you want a more comprehensive test, you can check out the Free and Weakly Bound Testosterone Test.
+The total and free testosterone test based on liquid chromatography is ideal for most people, but if you want a more comprehensive test, you can check out this comprehensive total, free and biovailable testosterone test